Vantara: History

 In media interviews, Anant Ambani has credited his interest in animal welfare to a childhood experience during a family trip between Jaipur and Ranthambore, where they encountered an injured elephant that was subsequently rescued.
 He described this event as influential in shaping the family's involvement in animal care.
 Over time, these efforts transitioned from informal activities to a structured program under the Reliance Foundation.
 The foundation has stated that the initiative draws inspiration from the concept of jeev seva (service to living beings), which it links to the teachings of Swami Vivekananda.

 The facility received its first animal, an elephant named Gauri, in 2009.
 Gauri had previously been kept in an urban setting in Rajasthan before being moved to the centre.
+The Greens Zoological Rescue and Rehabilitation Centre (GZRRC) was granted approval by the Central Zoo Authority in 2019.

 In 2024, twenty elephants formerly used in logging operations in Arunachal Pradesh were relocated to the facility.
-Elephants were transferred to Vantara to escape harsh work environments where the elephants had to drag timber and be chained up.
+The elephants had previously been used to drag timber and had been kept chained during parts of their working lives.
+Wildlife activists and legal experts questioned the relocation of some elephants to a facility far from their original habitat region.

-In May 2024, approximately 1,825 animals, including jaguars, tapirs, crocodiles, and various monkey species were brought from Venezuela, transported by air.
-According to official statements, the transfer was approved by relevant forest departments and overseen by a court-appointed committee.
-However, significant concerns were raised by wildlife activists and legal experts about transferring these jumbos to a far corner of the country that only superficially resembles their natural habitat.
-By 2025, the organisation reported caring for over 150,000 animals, including elephants, rhinos, leopards, crocodiles, reptiles, and birds.
+In May 2024, approximately 1,825 animals, including jaguars, tapirs, crocodiles and various monkey species, were brought from Venezuela, transported by air.
+According to official statements cited in contemporary reporting, the transfer was approved by relevant forest departments and overseen by a court-appointed committee.

+By 2025, published figures for animals housed under the Vantara initiative varied between sources, ranging from 10,360 wild animals of 345 species at the GZRRC in the 2023–24 annual report to 47,633 animals across the GZRRC and RKTEWT in a September 2025 CITES compliance document; Vantara and some later media reports described the wider initiative as housing more than 150,000 animals across over 2,000 species.
 In 2025, it was awarded the Prani Mitra National Award in the corporate category from the Animal Welfare Board of India.

+The facility has been involved in supporting the Maharashtra Forest Department in matters related to wildlife management.
+In late 2025, the Maharashtra Forest Department proposed relocating up to 50 leopards from parts of Pune district to Vantara in response to rising human–wildlife conflict, and the Central Zoo Authority approved the proposal.
+By March 2026, 20 leopards from Junnar had been relocated to Vantara.